ASTOR, Lady Nancy (1879-1964)

 NANCY ASTOR 1879-1964 First woman to sit in Parliament lived here

 Although no woman had yet sat in the Commons, she won with 51% of the vote and remained the Conservative MP for Plymouth Sutton for over 25 years (1919–45).
+This was despite the fact that she had originally been regarded as a stop-gap candidate.

 ST JAMES’S SQUARE

 Bearing a Palladian façade of stock brick, the terraced mansion provided a glittering setting for entertaining, with its magnificent reception rooms and huge ballroom.
-At a time when such splendour was becoming rare, Lady Astor gave dinner parties for 50 people, a threw a couple of balls a season for up to 600 guests, and held receptions for as many as 1,000.
+At a time when such splendour was becoming rare, Lady Astor gave dinner parties for 50 people, threw a couple of balls a season for up to 600 guests, and held receptions for as many as 1,000.

 Having been damaged by bombs and requisitioned during the Second World War, number 4 was finally sold in 1946.
-It was a moment that heralded both the end of Nancy’s political career and the tradition of a great London house as a centre of political influence.
+It was a moment that symbolised both the end of Nancy’s political career and the tradition of a great London house as a centre of political influence.
 The English Heritage plaque was unveiled in 1987 by the then Prime Minister, Margaret Thatcher, who praised Astor’s courage – from which she herself had taken heart – for going into ‘that totally male-dominated place’.